andrewg117/SpeedReader/README.md

 COMPLETE: Create timer that selects the next word block
 REVIEW: Create word speed algorithm (words per second, words per block)
 COMPLETE: Allow user to select word block to start from
-TODO: Allow previews to toggle fullscreen
+COMPLETE: Allow previews to toggle fullscreen
 COMPLETE: Highlight one block at a time
 COMPLETE: Allow user to change the word block size
 TODO: Clean-up code